vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 - start amount uint specifying the amount (interpreted according to the number of decimals specified by the [asset](0040-asset-framework.md)).
 - start epoch: at the end of this epoch the first recurring transfer will be made between
-- end epoch (optional): at the end of this epoch the first recurring transfer will be made between, optional.
-If not specified the transfer run until cancelled.
+- end epoch (optional): at the end of this epoch the last recurring transfer will be made between, optional.
+If not specified the transfer run until cancelled (by its creator or by the network as described below).
-- factor, decimal > 1.0 (a factor used with the amount specified for the transfer).
+- factor, decimal > 0.0 (a factor used with the amount specified for the transfer).

-It's possible to cancel a recurring transfer.
-It's not possible to amend a transfer, a party will need to cancel the transfer and submit a new one in this case.

 The amount paid at the end of each epoch is calculated using the following formula: